 Every day counts in Chesterfield County Public Schools!
 This award-winning school system with a vision for the future is preparing every student to adapt and thrive in a rapidly changing world.
 Chesterfield County Public Schools embraces three big ideas based on national best practices and cutting-edge research to provide an engaging and relevant education:

-- blended learning, which integrates technology into education and leads to anytime, anywhere learning
+- blended learning, which combines technology with face-to-face instruction and leads to anytime, anywhere learning

 - project-based learning, which promotes problem solving, collaboration and communication